kliem/KPartiteKClique/ALGORITHM.md

 To iterate over all k-cliques of a k-partite graph, there is a very natural approach that is also described in

-- Grunert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
+- Grünert, Tore & Irnich, Stefan & Zimmermann, Hans-Jürgen & Schneider, Markus & Wulfhorst, Burkhard.
 (2001).
 Cliques in k-partite Graphs and their Application in Textile Engineering

 The following follow up proposes to use bitsets as a data structure and improves upon the implementation: